McFit: Concept

 Another novelty in Germany at that time was the idea of 24-hour opening hours 365 days a year, which offered members the greatest flexibility in terms of time to go to the gym.
 Over the years, the McFit concept has changed and evolved somewhat.
 In the meantime, the studios also have training areas specifically for women, course rooms and areas for functional fitness.
 The monthly membership fee includes access to all areas, the shower fee and the possibility of fitness courses.
 Members are allowed to bring their own beverages.
 With most contracts, training is allowed in all McFit studios throughout Europe.
 The majority of clubs in Germany and Austria remain open 24 hours a day, 365 days a year.

+As of 2026 there are 230 in the following countries: